-The Estate foresters have lived at No.23 Upper Lodges since at least 1890, the date of this photograph of William and Henry Sayers.
+The Estate foresters have lived at No.23 Upper Lodges since at least 1890, the estimated date of this photograph of Walter and Henry Sayers.
 On the reverse of the photo is written the following:

 The left of the door is my Grandfather Walter Sayers (1837-1900) died as the result of a tree cutting accident on the old Stanmer Park School (Lower Lodges).
 He was the forester of the estate then.